samedg98/cs4760_proj1/README.md

 I had a lot of trouble with this project, mainly with the breadth first search traversal and the queue.
 I couldn't grasp the concept completely, and I ended up confusing it a bit with depth first search.
-I looked through resources online for help and just kept getting stuck.
+I looked through resources online for help and got something running.
-I was able to get the options down, but the project itself does not run.
+I was able to get the options down.
-I needed to spend more time on this.

 ********

 EDIT:

-Was able to get some code to compile - still not the full project but most of it is complete.
+Was able to get some code to compile.

 ********